sstelfox/dotfiles/README.md

 original dotfiles in ~/.dotfiles/system-originals/ if you need them for any reason.

+You'll also want to set the appropriate name and email that you want to show up in git commit messages in ~/.dotfiles/system-specific/git-user-info.sh.
+This will automatically be sourced and you won't have to set it in the gitconfig file.
+This was done to allow different names and emails be used between work and home machines.

 I do not offer any support on these files as they are primarily for personal use and anyone that is using them should at least know how to read man pages and search for answers on there own.